dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/path-markup-syntax.md

  Two numbers don’t actually have to be separated by a comma or white space, but this can only be done when the resulting string is unambiguous.
 For instance, `2..3` is actually two numbers: "2."
 And ".3".
 Similarly, `2-3` is "2" and "-3".
 Spaces are not required before or after commands, either.

 ### Syntax
- The [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] attribute usage syntax for a <xref:System.Windows.Media.StreamGeometry> is composed of an optional <xref:System.Windows.Media.FillRule> value and one or more figure descriptions.
+ The Extensible Application Markup Language (XAML) attribute usage syntax for a <xref:System.Windows.Media.StreamGeometry> is composed of an optional <xref:System.Windows.Media.FillRule> value and one or more figure descriptions.

 |StreamGeometry XAML Attribute Usage|
 |-----------------------------------------|
 |`<` *object* *property* `="`[ `fillRule`] `figureDescription`[ `figureDescription`]* `" ... />`|

- The [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] attribute usage syntax for a <xref:System.Windows.Media.PathFigureCollection> is composed of one or more figure descriptions.
+ The Extensible Application Markup Language (XAML) attribute usage syntax for a <xref:System.Windows.Media.PathFigureCollection> is composed of one or more figure descriptions.

 |PathFigureCollection XAML Attribute Usage|
 |-----------------------------------------------|